Kama-1/1800_202430_BBY30/README.md

 * Administrators are unable to edit assignment names.
 * Spamming the check off assignment button causes firebase and the css of the assignment to "de-sync."
 * Some assignments are displayed twice if they are bookmarked.
+* Theme must first load dark mode before loading correct theme.

 ## 6. Features for Future
 What we'd like to build in the future:
 * Additional website themes
 * Ability for admins to set the time of day that assignments are due
 * Allowing users to create individual assignments (potential idea)
+* Possible chat for users to talk with each other about the assignment

 ## 7. Contents of Folder
 Content of the project folder: